 Content establishes a basic knowledge of the physical principles and instrumentation of dualenergy x-ray absorptiometry (DXA).
 The various x-ray production and detection techniques, pencil vs. fan and smart fan beam methodologies and geometry and fundamental data analysis processes and parameters are defined and discussed.
 The principles of accuracy and precision are defined.
-Special applications of DXA technique to body composition, vertebral fracture assessment (VFA) and orthopedics are presented.
+Special applications of DXA technique to body composition, VFA and orthopedics are presented.

 - 1. Describe the relationship between subject density and x-ray absorption. - 2.
 Explain the use of two photon energies to separate soft tissue from bone in DXA. - 3.
 Discuss the advantages and limitations of DXA. - 4.
 Define accuracy and precision and discuss their importance in bone densitometry. - 5.
-Describe the two methods of x-ray production in DXA. - 6.
-Describe the two methods of x-ray detection in DXA. - 7.
-Discuss the differences between pencil and fan beam systems. - 8.
-Discuss the geometric considerations of fan beam systems. - 9.
-Explain the importance of soft-tissue calculation during scan analysis. - 10.
-Explain the issue of bone edge detection during scan analysis. - 11.
-Define bone mineral density (BMD), bone mineral content (BMC) and area, including the calculation formulas. - 12.
-Describe the application of DXA to body composition, VFA and orthopedics. - 13.
+Define accuracy and precision and discuss their importance in scanner replacement. - 6.
+Describe the two methods of x-ray production in DXA. - 7.
+Describe the two methods of x-ray detection in DXA. - 8.
+Discuss the differences between pencil and fan beam systems. - 9.
+Discuss the geometric considerations of fan beam systems. - 10.
+Explain the importance of soft-tissue calculation during scan analysis. - 11.
+Explain the issue of bone edge detection during scan analysis. - 12.
+Define BMD, BMC and area, including the calculation formulas. - 13.
+Describe the application of DXA to body composition, VFA and orthopedics. - 14.
 Describe the process and frequency of precision and cross-calibration studies and their value regarding serial measurements.